DensityCo/charts/CONTRIBUTING.md

 ## Publishing

+_NOTE: Only density employees can publish packages.
+We'd love your contribution though - feel free to submit a pull request!_

 Even though all of our charts live in one repository, they all have separate packages on our private npm registry.
 Each chart has the package name of `@density/chart-MY-CHART-NAME`.
 Once you have a new change and want to publish it, it's pretty easy:

-1. First, make sure you have an account on our private npm registry and are logged in.
-Talk to @ryan on slack if you need to get set up.
+1. First, make sure you have an account on our public npm registry and are logged in.
+Talk to @ryan on slack if you need help getting set up.
-2. Bump the version of the package (FOLLOW SEMVER!): `cd charts/my-chart && npm version [patch|minor|major]`
+2. Bump the version of the package (FOLLOW SEMVER!): `make my-chart-major` / `make my-chart-minor` / `make my-chart-patch`
-3. `make publish CHART=my-chart` will build the chart clean and publish the new version to the npm registry.
+3. `make my-chart-publish` will build the chart clean and publish the new version to the npm registry.

-*NOTE*: One other thing is always built prior to publishing a package - `chart/index.js`.
-It contains helpers like the function to convert a chart to a react component.
-It's build whenever `make publish CHART=XXX` is run, or can be built seperately by running `make charts/dist/index.js`.